MisaOgura/flashtorch/README.md

 These are currently available modules.

-- `flashtorch.utils`: some useful utilility functions for data handling & transformation
+- `flashtorch.utils`: some useful utility functions for data handling & transformation
 - `flashtorch.utils.imagenet`: `ImageNetIndex` class for easy-ish retrieval of class index
 - `flashtorch.saliency.backprop`: `Backprop` class for calculating gradients